ks9205124-cloud/time-complexity-analyzer/README.md

 ## What it does

 Paste a code snippet into the web UI, and the backend:
-1. Tokenizes it with a custom lexer
+1. Tokenizes it with a custom hand-written lexer
-2. Parses the tokens with a stack-based parser, tracking `{ }` nesting as it goes
+2. Parses the token stream with a recursive descent parser that builds a real AST (`ForNode`, `WhileNode`, `BlockNode`)
-3. Classifies time complexity based on loop nesting depth (`for` and `while` loops supported) and loop update patterns (`i *= 2`, `i /= 2`, bit shifts)
+3. Walks the AST to calculate maximum loop nesting depth and detect logarithmic update patterns
+4. Classifies time complexity — O(1), O(n), O(n²), O(n³), O(log n), O(n log n) — for `for` and `while` loops
-4. Stores every submission in MySQL
+5. Stores every submission in MySQL
-5. Displays results instantly, with a full submission history page
+6. Displays results instantly, with a full submission history page

 ## Tech Stack